Jamie Mitchell: Storylines

-Jamie Mitchell emerges in Walford – a fictional borough in East London – just weeks after the death of his father, Charlie (Charlie Heptinstall), in November 1998.
+Jamie is first seen just weeks after the death of his father, Charlie Mitchell (Charlie Heptinstall), in November 1998.
 He first receives a visit from Phil Mitchell (Steve McFadden), his second cousin once removed, who is also Jamie's godfather.
 They steadily bond when Phil comforts Jamie over his father's death and it quickly transpires that Jamie has been regularly abused by his uncle Billy (Perry Fenwick), ever since he became his guardian, following Charlie's passing.
-Phil learns about this when he witnesses Billy attacking Jamie on his 16th birthday, which prompts Phil to threaten Billy out of the window until Jamie stops him.
+Phil learns about this when he witnesses Billy attacking Jamie on his 16th birthday, which prompts Phil to threaten Billy with violence until Jamie stops him.
 Phil later apologizes and Jamie decides to live with him in Albert Square, the market square in Walford, so he could escape Billy's abuse.
 Thereupon, Jamie quickly becomes Phil's surrogate son, replacing Phil's son Ben (Morgan Whittle) after the latter had left the square with his mother and Phil's estranged wife Kathy Beale (Gillian Taylforth).

 After moving into the square, Jamie gradually builds his potential among the Mitchell family when Phil takes him under his wing at The Arches car lot.
 Jamie also tries bond with Phil's brother Grant (Ross Kemp) after learning of their notorious hardman status as "The Mitchell Brothers", up to the point where Jamie ends up getting put in a situation when Grant is alleged to have hospitalized his long-suffering wife Tiffany Raymond (Martine McCutcheon) after she falls down the stairs in the midst of their argument over Grant's domestic mistreatment towards her.
 Grant later asks Jamie to babysit his and Tiffany's daughter, Courtney, when he finds himself having to square off with his love rival Beppe di Marco (Michael Greco) over the situation with Tiffany.
 Later on, Jamie comforts Grant after Tiffany dies on New Year's Eve 1998 after she gets accidentally run over just outside The Queen Victoria public house – where the Mitchell Brothers reside with their mother Peggy (Barbara Windsor) and her fiancé Frank Butcher (Mike Reid), the driver who accidentally killed Tiffany.